spollard/josh-works.github.io/_posts/2016-05-11-the-slight-edge-and-why-you-should-read-it.md

 Go read the book.
 The original edition costs $7 + shipping [via Amazon](http://www.amazon.com/Slight-Edge-Turning-Disciplines-Massive/dp/193594486X) (I don't do affiliate links, by the way.) and you can read it over the next month.
 That's about 10 minutes of reading a day.

-I referenced this book when I wrote that "
-[Everything I do and think I've read in a book](http://josh.works/blog/everything-i-do-and-think-ive-read-in-a-book-or-exploring-the-relationship-between-books-and-money)", and how the mentality outlined in this book trickle down through every part of your life, whether you are aware of it or not.
+I referenced this book when I wrote that [Everything I do and think I've read in a book]({{ site.baseurl }}{% link _posts/2016-03-31-everything-i-do-and-think-ive-read-in-a-book-or-exploring-the-relationship-between-books-and-money.md %}), and how the mentality outlined in this book trickle down through every part of your life, whether you are aware of it or not.